Interpretive Programs & Classes

 Are you interested in learning more about the area's natural and cultural resources?
-Sundays and occasional Friday evenings are the times for the general public to enjoy interpretive programs at Quail Hollow Ranch.
-Topics range from stargazing, sandhills hikes, snake handling, and bat programs, to art classes, house tours, fiber arts demonstrations and history hikes.
+Weekends and occasional Friday evenings are the times for the general public to enjoy interpretive programs at Quail Hollow Ranch.
+Topics range from stargazing, sandhills hikes, journaling, snake handling, and birding, to art classes, house tours, fiber arts demonstrations and history tours.
 Many programs are free or low-cost, and are offered to a variety of ages.
-Clink below for a brochure which lists upcoming activities, times, dates and fees:

 Educational Birthday Parties

 Are you looking for something new and different to do for your child's birthday?
 Try our unique and entertaining educational birthday parties for children ages 5 to 11.
 Groups of up to 15 children can learn about science, nature, or history while celebrating their birthday.
 Bring the food and beverages, presents, goodie bags, and the kids – we'll do the rest!
 Choose from nine themes.
 For specific party themes see the Birthday Parties brochure.
 The cost is $160 (resident) or $176 (non-resident) for a two-hour party.
 At least one adult must remain with the group.
 Call the park at least two weeks in advance at 831-335-9348 to sign up.